Acerplatanoides1/Coordinate-transformation-for-mapping/README.md

 ## Step 2 - Transform the coordinates from Degrees, Minutes and Seconds (DMS) to Decimals (DEC)

-Still our strings represent the DMS format and to have the spatial data format in R (SpatialPoints), we have to recalculate it to Decimal Degrees (eg. 16°09'9.8'' --> 16.15272).
+Still our strings represent the DMS format and  have the spatial data format in R (SpatialPoints), we have to recalculate it to Decimal Degrees (eg. 16°09'9.8'' --> 16.15272).
 For this task I have forked the Valentin Ștefan repository code (https://gist.github.com/valentinitnelav/ea94fea68227e05c453e13c4f7b7716b).
-It fits our needs perfectly!
+As it fits our needs!
 Once the transformation is done we can procced to creation of spatial objects.

 ## Step 3 - Creation of spatial objects

+For this task we will use a data frame with Longitude and Latitude of points in decimal degree format constructed in "Step 2" and the Coordinate Reference System (CRS).
+The points used in my example were sampled in from Polish croplands, so we have to pick the Polish coordinate system to project them on the map (CS92 with EPSG:2180).
+The function 'CoordToShapefile' in R file provided in repository shows how to construct shapefile step by step with use of 'raster' pakage.